remingtonCarmi/TrackingSwimmingENPC/README.md

 <td><img width="600px" src="reports/figures_results/zoom_model/simple_model/final_training/loss_150_epoch_22_batch_12_1.jpg"></td> <br>
 </DIV>

+For the deeper model, the accuracy on the validation set reaches 98.2 % with a loss value of 0.05.
+This deeper model is more efficient.

 In this problem, we try to acheive two tasks : a classification (is the head in the sampled image ?) and a regression (in which column is the head in the sampled image ?).
 This is why the loss is composed of two terms for the two task.
 A trade off has been added between those two terms.
 As the following graph shows, the best value of this trade off is 0.01.
 <DIV ALIGN="CENTER">
 <td><img width="600px" src="reports/trade_off_results/simple_model/window_30_epoch_7_batch_12.jpg"></td> <br>
 </DIV>

 The second neural network has been trained with this value of trade off for 30 pixels width images.
+The following graphs show that results for the simple model.
 <DIV ALIGN="CENTER">
 <td><img width="600px" src="reports/figures_results/zoom_model/simple_model/trade_off_tune/accuracy_30_epoch_7_batch_12_trade_off_0.01_1.jpg"></td> <br>
 </DIV>
 <DIV ALIGN="CENTER">
 <td><img width="600px" src="reports/figures_results/zoom_model/simple_model/trade_off_tune/mae_30_epoch_7_batch_12_trade_off_0.01_1.jpg"></td> <br>
 </DIV>

+For the deeper model, the accuracy on the validation set reaches ?? % with a loss value of ??.
+This deeper model is more efficient.

 With the predictions returned by the algorithm, a time according to the position of a particular swimmer can be computed.
 This following graphic shows the position of the swimmer in the 7th lane for the validation set :